-This ebook gives specific directions for 10.9 Mavericks, iOS 7, and Windows 8.1.
-The directions often work fine in older versions of Mac OS X (and are expected to work well in 10.10 Yosemite), and in some cases the book has specific information about older versions of Mac OS X. The Mac version of AirPort Utility described in this ebook (version 6) works with 10.7 Lion and later.
+This ebook gives specific directions for 10.11 El Capitan and iOS 9, with connection information for Windows 10, Android, and Chrome OS.
+The directions often work fine in older versions of OS X and iOS, and in many cases the book has specific information about older versions of OS X. The Mac version of AirPort Utility described in this ebook (version 6) works with 10.7 Lion and later.

 P.F. asked: “I have an Airport Express (purchased April 2008).
 I have tried to mount an external drive as an AirDisc, with no success.
 Does your book take me through the steps?”

 Here is Glenn’s reply: “The AirPort Express can’t handle an external drive.
 Only the AirPort Extreme and Time Capsule can share USB-attached drives.
 The Express supports a single printer only.
 See: http://www.apple.com/airportexpress/features/printing.html.
 Sorry for the bad news.
 While it seems like Apple might be being petty at not including hard drive support in the Express, I believe that they keep the price low on that unit while including features nobody else does (dual-band support, etc.) by having a quite low-powered processor.
 That processor likely can’t handle the demands of communicating with a drive while operating as a base station.
 The processor (or there may be multiples) in the higher-end base stations are more capable.”